CUBRID/cubrid-manual/en/sql/tuning.rst

     CREATE INDEX idx_open_bugs ON bugs(bugID) WHERE Closed = 0;

-To process queries that are interested in open bugs, specify the index as a index hint.
-It will allow to create query results by accessing less index pages through filtered indexes.
+To process queries that are interested in open bugs, specify the index as an index hint.
+It will allow  creating query results by accessing less index pages through filtered indexes.

 .. code-block:: sql